ZachFara/concept-paths/README.md

 The code will use **Apple Silicon MPS** if available, otherwise CPU.
 If nnsight scanning is unstable on MPS for a particular setup, it automatically falls back to CPU for tracing.

+See `docs/EXPERIMENTS.md` and `docs/ARTIFACTS.md` for experiment and artifact details.